CDRMV/Future-Battlefield-Pack-Elite-ACUs-FAF-Edition/README.md

 4) Rename the Folder Future-Battlefield-Pack-Elite-ACUs-FAF-Edition-master to Future Battlefield Pack Elite ACUs FAF Edition.
 5) Activate the Mod in the Mod manager
 6) Enjoy

+Known Issues:

+Aeon Combat ACU:
+- Personal Shieldeffects are Missing currently.
+- However the Shieldupgrades and the Shield itself working well.
+- This will be fixed in the next Update.

+Todos:
+- Add Missing Icons
+- Add AI Support
+- Add a Special Feature (FAF Version only)